tomasz-wiszkowski/rust-attiny85-blink/README.md

 * the code interfaces registers directly to preserve programmable memory (believe it or not, it's also faster this way)

 ### Other notes
+* This has only been used on Linux.
+Not sure how this will work on other platforms.
 * When using Arduino IDE, replace the Digispark-shipped `micronucleus` with the one you built.
 * `micronucleus` repo has bootrom upgrades that can be used to update your `attiny85`
 * Updated `attiny85` won't work with obsolete version shipped by Digispark.